GfSE/SAF-Specification/stakeholders.md

 * What are the domains of similar security levels in the system or the system participates in?
 * What are the encryption means used for an exchange?
 * What are the interfaces between different domains?
+* What are the protocols for exchanging items on an interface?

+  ***Rationale:  In my role i need to assess the security on the interface.***
 * What are the protocols used for exchanging information?

+  ***Rationale:  In my role i need to assess the security based on protocol usage in general.***
 * What are the requirements for security relevant IT-equipment?
 * What are the scenarios a system function is utilized in?
 * What is the necessary response time for an interface or a service?